fahad15090/Fuh-v2.0/README.md

-# Fuh-v2.0 is Modern Theming project for HFS project.
+# Fuh-v2.0 is Modern Theming project for HFS

 A modern file-sharing template for [HTTP File Server](https://www.rejetto.com/hfs/), based on the Fuh v1.0